nuetralvector32/shrink-my-link/README.md

 **How it works:**
 - Receives the form submission from the frontend.
 - Validates the URL.
-- Checks rate limits for the user (based on IP).
 - Generates a unique short code (slug) and stores the mapping in Cloudflare KV.
 - Returns the short URL to the frontend.
 - Handles and reports errors gracefully.